bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 #### Common Datatype Names

-The following are the most common XML schema datatype names:
+The following are the most common XML schema datatype names.
+For each datatype name we provide a brief description of the valid lexical form for the datatype.
+For more precise details follow the relevant datatype link to the XML schema datatypes specification.

 | Datatype Name | Brief Description |
 | -- | -- |